wp-plugins/mockup/readme.txt

 == Frequently Asked Questions ==

+= How do I get started? =

+*Change the custom settings.* After the first installation you can change the settings to your wishes.
+Rename everything your client will see and control the layout (`Setting -> MockUp`).

+*Make a customer.* This works the same as categories in posts.
+It links the mockups together.

+*Make a page for the mockup.* Give the page a clear title (like: Home page or Blog).
+Write a description.
+Upload the mockup via featured image.
+Then publish the page and you are done!

+= I don't see MockUp in the admin menu! =

+The normal position is on the bottom of the admin menu.
+If you can’t find it there or you don’t want it there, change the menu position.

+This can be done on the MockUp Settings page (`Setting -> MockUp`).

 = How do I add a image? =

 Adding a new mockup works the same as adding a new post or page.
-After you did this you can use 'Featured Image' to add a Image.
+After you did this you can use `Featured Image` to add a Image.

-= I get a 404 page =
+= I get a 404 page! =

 This is a permalink problem.
-You can solve it by resaving your permalinks.
-Go to setting -> permalinks then click on 'Save changes'.
+You can solve it by re-saving your permalinks.
+Go to `setting -> permalinks` then click on `Save changes`.
 That should fix it!

+= My problem is not here! =

+Go to the [support](http://mockupplugin.com/support/) page and ask it.

 == Screenshots ==

-Visit the website for [screenshots](http://mockupplugin.com/getting-started/) and [demo’s](http://mockupplugin.com/demos/).
+Visit the website for for working [demo’s](http://mockupplugin.com/demos/).

 == Changelog ==

+= 1.1 =
+* Ready for WordPress 3.8
+* Not using a light-box anymore, but a box that slides in from the right.
+* Give you more options and control over the email settings.
+* If a mockup get approved it will not add a ✔ to the title anymore, but will use a admin column.
+* The amount of comments is now also in the admin columns.
+* Use Bootstrap 3.0.3.

 = 1.0.7 =
 * Remarks are better now.